 Many thanks for this comment.
 We completely agree that in some cases, the interactions are getting obscured by edges, running below nodes.

-To resolve this issue, we have changed the code and edges are now, by default, on top of nodes.
+To resolve this issue, edges are now drawn on top of nodes, by default.
 We further added an option to the preferences that allows users to change this behavior.
 Additionally, we have added an option that enables an edge-routing algorithm which should avoid some edge-node collisions.

 The figures in the manuscript have been changed to reflect those changes.